 How you are taxed and what you are taxed on depends on your residency status for tax purposes.
 As tax residency can be different to your general residency status it’s important to seek clarification.
 The residency tests don’t necessarily work on ‘common sense.’
 For tax purposes:

-· Australian resident – taxed on worldwide income including money earned overseas (such as employment income, directors fees, consulting fees, income from investments, rental income, and gains from the sale of assets).
+· Australian resident – taxed on worldwide income including money earned overseas and seafarer earning deduction (such as employment income, directors fees, consulting fees, income from investments, rental income, and gains from the sale of assets).

 · Foreign resident – taxed on their Australian sourced income and some capital gains.
 Unlike Australian resident taxpayers, non-resident taxpayers pay tax on every dollar of taxable income earned in Australia starting at 32.5% although lower rates can apply to some investment income like interest and dividends.

 There is no tax-free threshold.
 Australian sourced income might include Australian rental income and income for work performed in Australia,Then if you run an online business and need an address to put on your web site then there are lots of cool virtual office services where you can get a postal address in a city like London and have all of the mail sent to you..

 · Temporary resident – Generally, those who have come to work in Australia on a temporary visa and whose spouse is not a permanent resident or citizen of Australia.
 Temporary residents are taxed on Australian sourced income but not on foreign sourced income.
 In addition, gains from non-Australian property are excluded from capital gains tax.